PHI 420. Writing Assignments

 ★ Assignment #3

-Explain how this second interpretation of how Carneades should be understood would allow the Academics to reject a premise in the argument set out in assignment #2.
-In your answer, be sure to identify the premise and to explain how this interpretation saves the Academics from falling into contradiction by assenting to the view that no one should assent to any view.
+Explain how this second interpretation of what Carneades had in mind would allow the Academics to reject a premise in the argument (in assignment #2) against the Stoics.
+In your answer, be sure to identify the premise and to explain how this interpretation saves the Academics from the absurdity of assenting to the view that no one should assent to any view.

 ★ Assignment #4

-In the Academy, there was a controversy about how to understand Carneades and assent to "persuasive impressions."
-Charles Brittain attributes to Clitomachus and the Clitomachians the view that Brittain calls "radical scepticism" (xxvii).
-In describing this view, Brittain says the following. "[W]hen the Academics draw their notorious conclusions about the unattainability of knowledge and the irrationality of forming beliefs, they are maintaining only that these conclusions are currently 'persuasive'; they are not committed to the truth of these views or of the arguments that support them.
+In the Academy, there was a dispute between the Clitomachians and the Philonian/Metrodorians about how to understand Carneades and assent to "persuasive impressions."
+Brittain attributes to Clitomachus and the Clitomachians the view he calls "radical scepticism" (On Academic Skepticism, "Introduction," xxvii).
+In describing this view, he says the following. "[W]hen the Academics draw their notorious conclusions about the unattainability of knowledge and the irrationality of forming beliefs, they are maintaining only that these conclusions are currently 'persuasive'; they are not committed to the truth of these views or of the arguments that support them.
 But in that case, the Clitomachian Academics do not believe, e.g., that nothing can be known, or, at least, they do not believe it in the sense implied by Stoic assent.
 It is perhaps unclear how we should (or even can) make sense of this position..." (xxvii).

 Words can have more than one sense.
 So, e.g., the word

-'cape' can be used with the meaning "land jutting out to sea" or "article of clothing
+'cape' can have the meaning "land jutting out to sea" or "article of clothing

 worn over the shoulders."